Access Control Policies

 |---|---|

-| IP-Based | Restrict access by source IP address or network range |
+| IP-Based | Restrict by source IP address or network range |

-| Time-Based | Limit access to specific hours or days of the week |
+| Time-Based | Limit to specific hours or days |

-| Geographic | Allow or block access from specific countries or regions |
+| Geographic | Allow or block by country/region |

 Access Control Types